What Is a High Ankle Sprain?

 from a twisting or rotational injury.
 They are common in sports, especially impact sports.
 An external rotation, when the foot is turned towards the outside with respect to the leg, most commonly causes these tears.
 A high ankle sprain also can occur

 if the ankle is broken.
-In some cases, the ligament on the inside of the ankle, the deltoid, will be torn.
-In this event, the energy of the injury (blue arrows) passes from the deltoid, through the high ankle ligaments, or syndesmosis, and up the
+In some cases, the ligament on the inside of the ankle (the deltoid) will be torn.
+In this event, the energy of the injury (indicated on the diagram with blue arrows) passes from the deltoid, through the high ankle ligaments (syndesmosis), and up the

 leg through the fibula.
 This causes the fibula to be broken at a very high level.
 This type of fracture is called a Maisonneuve fracture.
 Patients with a high ankle sprain without fracture may be able to bear weight, but will have pain over the junction